avanishandilya/Predicting-Insurance-Costs/README.md

 2. Sex vs Insurance cost
    [Image]
-Here, it is shown that females have slightly higher average insurance costs, but not as big of a difference as those who are smokers versus not smoker.
+Here, it is shown that females have slightly higher average insurance costs, but not as big of a difference as those who are smokers versus not smokers.

 3. Children vs Insurance Costs